ohiofi/ohiofi.github.io/_posts/2020-07-28-node-twitterbot-directions.md

     ```

-1. Create a public branch for Github and publish it
+1. Commit and push to Github.
+Create a public branch for Github and publish it
     ```
     git checkout -b GithubPublic
     git push -u origin GithubPublic
     ```
 1. Go to the website for the Github repo, click Settings > Branches, and change GithubPublic to be the default branch

-1. Add .env and node_modules/ to .gitignore and commit to GithubPublic
-    ```
-    .env
-    node_modules/
-    ```

 1. Commit/push the GithubPublic branch.
 Switch to the master/main branch.
 Create .env and add the API keys, then run _live_ tests that post to Twitter.
     ```